tdorey00/Module_Repo/README.md

-# PowerShell_Zone
+# Module_Repo
-Repo for storing PowerShell scripts I enjoy or might find useful later on.
+Repo for storing PowerShell modules I enjoy or might find useful later on.

 ## Current Modules
 - HastableHelper: Functions for working with hashtables.
 (WIP, but usable)